 - Causes.
 New tender growth is susceptible to damage from late frosts in the Spring or early frost in the Fall.

-Hydrangea leaves can turn black or brown for several reasons but if they have changed colour from a healthy green over night then this is because of frost damage.
+Hydrangea leaves can turn black or brown for several reasons but if they have changed color from a healthy green over night then this is because of frost damage.

 Frost damage most commonly affects the new, tender emerging growth in the Spring and the larger, more established leaves can often be unaffected (as they are more hardy and acclimatised to cold weather).